idrinth-api-bench/issues/README.md

 community vote.
 It was picked as a reference to the one ring - this is the branch to rule them all.

+## Labels
+Effort: Describes how difficult an issue may be

+Size: Describes how much time an issue may take to solve

+Component: Documents what repository the issue belongs to

+Impact: Describes how important to the project an issue is

 ## Socials

 Please follow my socials to be updated on the project: